heuermh/bh20-workflows-bhxiv/paper.md

 developed in this collaboration, such as conversion from GFA to RDF where input metadata got merged with that of the GFA graph.

-# Discussionb
+# Discussion

 All developed worklfows provided automation and reproducibility to analytics performed over SARS-CoV-2 during COVID-19 BioHackathon.
-We will generted more tools, scripts and workflows using GALAXY, CWL and WDL.
+We will generte more tools, scripts and workflows using GALAXY, CWL and WDL.
 All workflows will be part of Workflow-hub.
 In addition we will go for porting the workflows over high performance computing infrastructure.

 Future work...

 # References